simh/simtools/README.md

-indent | Convert simulator sources to 4-column tabs littcvt | Remove density maker from litt format tapes m8376 | Assembles 8 PROM files into a 32bit binary file mt2tpc | Convert a simh simulated magtape to TPC format mtcvtfix | Fix a SIMH magtape containing a misread EOF mtcvtodd | Convert an E11 magtape (with odd record sizes) to SIMH
+indent | Convert simulator sources to 4-column tabs littcvt | Remove density maker from litt format tapes m8376 | Assembles 8 PROM files into a 32bit binary file mktape | Convert one or more files to a SIMH file; allows different block sizes. mt2tpc | Convert a simh simulated magtape to TPC format mtcvtfix | Fix a SIMH magtape containing a misread EOF mtcvtodd | Convert an E11 magtape (with odd record sizes) to SIMH